Increase customer satisfaction to create long-term fans and advocates

 We will discuss how we can improve the quality of our service, why we need to set certain standards, what servicing activities require standards, and how to measure whether they are met.
 You will learn what "all customers are not equal" really means, and be able to calculate the worth of each customer.
 We will explore the ideas of perception and reality, and learn ways to manage our customers' expectations about our products and services.
 Finally, we look at the dangers of over-promising and under-delivering, and how we can avoid that trap.

-Through understanding how we and others feel when having to make a complaint, we are better able to understand the feelings and behaviors of customers when they make a complaint, or are in a conflict situation.
-You will learn a process that will help you deal objectively with every complaint and conflict situation, and use a problem solving process to achieve resolution.
+Through understanding how we and others feel when having to make a complaint, we are better able to understand the feelings and behaviours of customers when they make a complaint or are in a conflict situation.
+You will learn a process that will help you deal objectively with every complaint and conflict situation, and use a problem-solving process to achieve resolution.
 You will learn how to respond instead of reacting.
-You will learn the skills required to assertively deal with customers in any situation, and will be able to positively influence their aggressive or passive behaviors to an appropriate two-way communication.
+You will learn the skills required to assertively deal with customers in any situation and will be able to positively influence their aggressive or passive behaviours to an appropriate two-way communication.
 We conclude this unit showing you how to deal with the customer who thinks they are right, but are not!